Visa Traveler

 Reason 1: Countries aspiring to join the Schengen zone

 Countries aspiring to join the Schengen zone usually honor Schengen visas.
-For example, Bulgaria and Romania accepted Schengen visas even before joining Schengen.
+For example, Bulgaria and Romania accepted Schengen visas even before they joined the Schengen area.
 They joined the Schengen Zone and became official Schengen countries in 2025.

 Reason 2: Countries trust the Schengen visa screening process

-Schengen visa applicants are usually screened thoroughly for their strong ties with their home countries.
+Schengen visa applicants are thoroughly screened for their strong ties with their home countries.
 Countries simply trust the Schengen visa application screening.

 Reason 2: Countries that lack infrastructure, technology or resources